joelove/chess-board-test/README.md

 ### Redux Saga

 `redux-saga` is [a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage](https://github.com/redux-saga/redux-saga), more efficient to execute, simple to test, and better at handling failures.
 This means sagas are where all of the functional code lives (anything that _does_ something).

-### Normalizr

-Normalizr is [a small but powerful utility for taking JSON with a schema definition and returning dictionaries of nested entities keyed by their IDs](https://github.com/paularmstrong/normalizr).
-This means deeply nested data provided by 3rd-party services such as APIs can be much more easily stored, restructured, presented to users, updated, and utilised for further service requests.

 ### Reselect